Gaze Authentication: Factors Influencing Authentication Performance: DISCUSSION

 \subsection{Additional Scenario: Reusing Enrollment Calibration for Verification}

 In addition to the two implemented authentication scenarios, we propose a third scenario that we call S3.
 In this setting, the enrolled user’s original calibration (performed during enrollment) is reused for the verification stage.
-For genuine matches, this is the same calibration as in enrollment, i.e., calibration depth stays the same.
-For impostor matches, this represents a realistic attack scenario: an impostor attempts to access the device without recalibrating eye-tracking on it, using the enrolled (authentic) user’s existing calibration parameters, and the stimuli for verification stay at the calibration depth equivalent to enrollment’s one.
-To explore the performance of this scenario, we conducted a small pilot study using a subset of 250 users from the GazePro dataset.
-Results indicate that S1 consistently performs best, whereas S2 and S3 are the worst performing and similar in performance to each other.
+For genuine matches, this is the same calibration as in enrollment.
+For impostor matches, this represents a realistic attack scenario: an impostor attempts to access the device without recalibrating eye-tracking on it, using the enrolled (authentic) user’s existing calibration parameters.
+To explore the feasibility of this scenario, we conducted a small pilot study using a subset of 250 users from the GazePro dataset.
+The findings were largely unsurprising and aligned with expectations: S1 consistently performs best, whereas S2 and S3 are similarly worst performing.

 For example, in case of experiment 8, S1 achieved an EER of 0.17\% and FRR$_{0.002\%}$ of 24.26\%, while S2 and S3 showed much worse performance (S2: 9.64\% / 96.39\%, S3: 12.16\% / 98.37\%).
 In experiment 18, S1 again outperformed with an EER of 0.18\% and FRR$_{0.002\%}$ of 32.25\%, compared to S2: 35.15\% / 99.38\% and S3: 23.70\% / 99.59\%.